cBioPortal/cbioportal/docs/Authenticating-Users-via-LDAP.md

 * **service provider**:  any web site or web application that provides a service, but should only be available to authenticated and authorized users.
 In the documentation below, the cBioPortal is the service provider.

 * **authentication**:  a means of verifying that a user is who they purport to be.
 Authentication is performed by the identify provider, by extracting the user name and password provided in a login request, and matching this with information stored in its repository.

-* **authorization**:  defines resources a user can access.
-When authorization is turned *on* with cBioPortal, users can only access cancer studies they are specifically authorized to view.
-This enables one to store multiple cancer studies within a single instance of cBioPortal, but provide fine-grained control over which users can access which studies.
+When authentication is enabled, multiple cancer studies can be stored within a single instance of cBioPortal while providing fine-grained control over which users can access which studies.
 Authorization is implemented within the core cBioPortal code, and *not* the identify provider.

 ## Why is LDAP Relevant to cBioPortal?